Convert EPS to JPM

 EPS, or Encapsulated PostScript, is a graphics file format used in desktop publishing and printing applications.
 Created by Adobe Systems in 1987, EPS files can contain both vector and bitmap graphics, making them versatile for various design tasks.
 They are commonly used for high-resolution printing of illustrations, logos, and complex graphics.
 EPS files are supported by most graphic design software and ensure consistent output quality across different devices and platforms.
 Their encapsulated nature allows them to be included within other PostScript documents, preserving the graphic's integrity and detail.

-Check the file preview quickly and use EPS to JPM tools if you need to change the conversion settings.
+Check the preview and configure EPS to JPM tools before proceeding.